BanyAdm/Love2Apk/README.md

 ![GitHub stars](https://img.shields.io/github/stars/banyadm/love2apk?style=for-the-badge)
 ![GitHub License](https://img.shields.io/badge/license-MIT-green?style=for-the-badge)

+### NOTICE ⚠️
+---
+As of Google's new September update, it changes how apk installations, and building work the repository would not possibly work due to the signing step needing a private key which you can only get by verifying your government id and paying a 25$ fee

+so enjoy this tool while it lasts, if this updates rolls out completely, there is a high chance this repository will be archived or just not work

+thank you guys for using this tool
+---

 # Löve2Apk❤➡🤖

-Its A New Tool To Turn Love2d Files (.love) To Android Files (.apk). ↕
+Its A Tool To Turn Love2d Files (.love) To Android Files (.apk). ↕

 It Supports The Latest Version Of Löve2d (11.5)❤